LeloM101/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello – script for given mode

-chmod u-x,g+w,o+r-w-x hello – tried to be like another file
+chmod --reference olleh hello – tried to be like another file

 chmod 755 */ - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.